How Long Before The Oil Spill Spills Over?

 Earlier this year, the OPEC deal had the market so confident in the outlook for crude (NYSEARCA:USO), that Citi ran a survey asking clients to weigh in on whether HY energy and HY would revert to their historical relationship.
 Here's the screengrab:

-And here are the results (released in early February):
+And, here are the results (released in early February):

 Clearly, a lot of people thought they understood oil when they in fact did not, because as you can see from the first two charts, 62% of respondents to Citi's survey were dead wrong.

-And they're getting more wrong by the day.
+And, they're getting more wrong by the day.
 Here's yields, just to drive the point home:

 This is a good time to remind you about what I said earlier this year with regard to how much money people were throwing at US operators as investors got bullish on crude.
 This is from a post dated February 9: